-Our laboratory has identified intermediate stages of fusion mediated by the influenza hemagglutinin, HIV Env glycoprotein and ASLV Env.
-Current efforts are focused on delineating the HIV-1 entry pathways into cells.
-Single particle tracking revealed that HIV, which has long been thought to infect host cells by fusing directly with the plasma membrane, enters several target cells via endocytosis and pH-independent fusion with endosomes.
-Through a targeted shRNA screen, we have since identified several endocytic trafficking proteins as essential factors for HIV fusion and are investigating their roles in the entry process.
-In spite of the apparent lack of HIV fusion at the plasma membrane, viruses “wedged” between two adjacent cells can mediate cell-cell fusion.
-Unlike HIV-cell fusion, HIV-mediated cell-cell fusion (referred to as fusion-from-without, FFWO) is very inefficient and highly dependent on actin dynamics.
+In spite of the apparent lack of HIV-1 fusion at the plasma membrane, viruses “wedged” between two adjacent cells can mediate cell-cell fusion.
+Unlike HIV-cell fusion, this HIV-mediated cell-cell fusion (referred to as “fusion-from-without”, FFWO) is very inefficient and is highly dependent on actin dynamics.
 Actin-dependence suggests a role for an external cell-generated force in HIV-1 fusion at the cell surface.
-Particles adhered to the plasma membranes of both neighboring cells – a condition that is satisfied in FFWO, but not for viruses bound to a single cell – could be subjected to forces that likely originate from Env-mediated signaling and actin remodeling.
-We thus hypothesize that HIV relies on mechanical tension in a cell membrane to dilate nascent fusion pores and release its genome into the cytoplasm.
-This hypothesis is currently being tested in collaboration with Dr. Khalid Salaita (Emory) and Cheng Zhu (Georgia Tech).
+We thus hypothesize that HIV-1 relies on mechanical tension in a cell membrane to dilate nascent fusion pores and release its genome into the cytoplasm (Figure 3).
+This hypothesis is currently being tested in collaboration with Drs.
+Khalid Salaita (Emory) and Cheng Zhu (Georgia Tech).

-In the absence of HIV/SIV Nef expression, SERINC5 incorporates into budding virions and inhibits viral fusion.
-Envelope glycoproteins (Env) from different HIV-1 isolates exhibit a broad range of sensitivity to SERINC5, and the mechanism of restriction remains unclear.
+In the absence of HIV/SIV Nef expression, SERINC5 incorporates into budding virions and inhibits viral fusion, but the mechanism of restriction remains unclear.
+Envelope glycoproteins (Env) from different HIV-1 isolates exhibit a broad range of sensitivity to SERINC5.
 We have recently shown that incorporation of SERINC5 into virions inhibits the formation of small fusion pores between viruses and cells.
-We found that SERINC5 promotes spontaneous functional inactivation of sensitive but not resistant Env glycoproteins, and that SERINC5 incorporation enhances the exposure of the conserved gp41 domains and sensitizes the virus to neutralizing antibodies and gp41-derived inhibitory peptides.
-These results imply that SERINC5 blocks HIV-1 infection at a step prior to small fusion pore formation by selectively inactivating Env and delaying conformational transitions of the HIV-1 glycoprotein en route to fusion.
+We found that SERINC5 incorporation enhances the exposure of conserved HIV-1 gp41 domains, sensitizes the virus to neutralizing antibodies and promotes spontaneous inactivation of Env (Figure 1).
+Current efforts are focused on delineating the mechanism by which SERINC5 exerts these effects, including analysis of intraviral Env distribution in SERINC5 vs control virions by super-resolution imaging (Figure 2).

-Interferon-induced transmembrane proteins (IFITMs) inhibit infection of diverse enveloped viruses, including the influenza A virus (IAV), West Nile, Ebola and other viruses.
+Interferon-induced transmembrane proteins (IFITMs, Figure 1) inhibit infection of diverse enveloped viruses, including the influenza A virus (IAV), West Nile, Ebola and other viruses.
 We have examined the mechanism of IAV restriction by IFITM3 protein using direct virus-cell fusion assay and single virus imaging in live cells.
-IFITM3 did not inhibit lipid mixing, but abrogated the release of viral content into the cytoplasm.
+IFITM3 does not inhibit lipid mixing, but abrogates the release of viral content into the cytoplasm (Figure 1).
 IFITM3’s ability to block fusion pore formation at a post-hemifusion stage suggests that this protein stabilizes the cytoplasmic leaflet of endosomal membranes without adversely affecting the lumenal leaflet.
-Alternatively, IFITM3 may redirect IAV fusion to a non-productive pathway by promoting fusion with intralumenal vesicles within multivesicular bodies/late endosomes.
-We are currently delineating the mechanisms of inhibition of viral fusion, using IFITM-sensitive (IAV) and IFITM-resistant (arenaviruses) viruses.
+Alternatively, IFITM3 may redirect IAV to a non-productive pathway by promoting fusion with intralumenal vesicles within multivesicular bodies/late endosomes.

-Charline Giroud, Tanay Desai, Jennifer Spence, Yoon-Hyeun Oum, Lusine Demirkhanyan, Naoyuki Kondo, Kiran Verma, Michelle de la Vega, Sergi Padilla-Parra, Surbhi Jain, Nishi Sharma, Kosuke Miyauchi, Olga Latinovic, Yuri Kim, Grant Jones, Gennadiy Novitskiy, Naveen Jha, Patrick Millet, Victoria Saakian, Vladimir Morozov, Sergey Cheresiz, Michael Leung, Levon Abrahamyan
+Caleb Mason, Chetan Sood, Krishna Suddala, Charline Giroud, Tanay Desai, Jennifer Spence, Yoon-Hyeun Oum, Lusine Demirkhanyan, Naoyuki Kondo, Rolf Suter, Kiran Verma, Michelle de la Vega, Sergi Padilla-Parra, Surbhi Jain, Nishi Sharma, Kosuke Miyauchi, Olga Latinovic, Yuri Kim, Grant Jones, Gennadiy Novitskiy, Naveen Jha, Patrick Millet, Victoria Saakian, Vladimir Morozov, Sergey Cheresiz, Michael Leung, Levon Abrahamyan

 Nivriti Galhaut, David Gevorgyan, Pedro Matos